yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 >
 > Source: https://www.skyradar.com/blog/navaids-a-technical-introduction-into-architecture-and-signals-of-ilsdme-and-vor

-Observe in that table that Narco DME-890 does not support Interrogation frequencies lower than 1041 Mhz and Ground Reply frequencies lower than 978 Mhz.
-This is because below those frequencies, there is no VOR pairing for that DME frequency.
+Observe in the mapping table that Narco DME-890 does not support Interrogation frequencies lower than 1041 Mhz and Ground Reply frequencies lower than 978 Mhz.
+This is because below those DME frequencies, there are no VOR pairings for them.
 The Narco DME-890 only allows setting of the VOR frequency in its front panel.

 ### DME Interrogation Process